Aklilu Habte-Wold: 1974 revolution

 When student protests, military mutinies and an economic downturn caused by the oil embargo erupted in 1973 into a popular uprising against the government, calls went out for Prime Minister Aklilu to be dismissed.
 On 23 February, then the next day, the Emperor made a number of concessions to the various groups of protesters.
+Aklilu resigned on 27 February 1974 together with the members of his cabinet.

 Meanwhile, Aklilu had grown frustrated and weary of holding a position with much responsibility but no authority.
 John Spencer offers one example, only a few months prior to this crisis, of Aklilu's loss of power:

 In foreign affairs where, for decades, his views were uncontested, he was now confronted by Minister of Foreign Affairs Minassie Haile, who did not share his views on foreign policy.
 For Minassie, it was sufficient to go to His Majesty to obtain a compliant authorization of an opposite line of action.
 A case in point ... was whether or not the Emperor should make an urgent visit to Riyadh to consult with King Faisal.
 Ill-advisedly, Aklilou accepted a show-down in front of His Majesty.
 Aklilou lost.
 Without a constituency, with only a vacillating monarch to turn to, Aklilou expressed to me his concern for the future.

 By the time of the popular uprising, Aklilu Habte-Wold had resolved to resign, a decision opposed by Lt.
 General Abiye Abebe and Leul Ras Asrate Kassa.
 Both criticized him for abandoning the government without first having safeguarded authority, law and order in this situation.
 Nevertheless, Aklilu persisted in his decision, although he recommended Lt.
 General Abiye be his successor; however when he resigned it was Endelkachew Makonnen who became the new prime minister.
 Aklilu's resignation, instead of placating the protesters, this resignation only emboldened them to make further demands.
+He was held as a political prisoner from 26 April 1974.
+While in detention, he was summoned before the Derg's Commission of Inquiry, to which he submitted a written report on 17 September 1974 recounting his record in government.